 If you don’t make your Terms obvious and easily found, customers who sue you might argue that your business terms were not disclosed to them, were ambiguous or were intentionally ‘hidden’.

 Can I still be sued even though I have Website Terms and Conditions?

 Additionally, you may be protected in Australia but there is always the potential that you may still be sued in another country.
-Even though you have a statement in your Terms and Conditions that requires litigation to be in Australia, you still may be required to defend a claim in another country.
+Even though you have a statement on your website under Governing Law that requires litigation to be in Australia, you still may be required to defend a claim in another country.

 Depending on the country, international use of your site, products and/or services means you have an increased risk and resulting cost of future litigation.
 Some countries may apply their local laws and chose to permit litigation in their country, depending on the country involved and despite any condition or term stating the jurisdiction to be Australia on your website.
 This will increase your costs considerably should this be the case but due to the international aspect of the potential audience, it is almost impossible to avoid.

 That is one of the problems with website businesses – the Internet is international and you have no way of limiting who visits, uses or accesses your website, product or services with the exception of the protections and requirements of use in your Website Terms and Conditions.
-However, there are limits to your protection, no matter how strong the language or how robust the terms.
+However, there are limits to your protection, no matter how strong the language or how robust your terms may be.

 Should I use a free Terms and Conditions generator?

 Of course not!
 We sell the best, inexpensive, all-in-one-website legal package in Australia.
 So why would you take the chance with your business?